 Market value or fair market value is the most probable price that a property should bring (will sell for) in a competitive and open market under all conditions requisite to a fair sale, the buyer and seller, each acting prudently, knowledgeably and assuming the price is not affected by undue stimulus.
 Implicit in this definition is the consummation of a sale as of a specified date and the passing of title from seller to buyer under conditions whereby:

-Value improvement is a vary common question asked of an Appraiser in the field.
+Value improvement is a very common question asked of an Appraiser in the field.
 Most often homeowners already know the answer!
 When looking around your home think about the things that you would most want to change.
 Potential buyers are often looking to make the same improvements.
 Think big and work your way down.
-Thinking big to a homeowner should mead addressing the main components: Roof, Windows, Siding, HVAC, Kitchens and Baths.
+Thinking big to a homeowner should mean addressing the main components: Roof, Windows, Siding, HVAC, Kitchens and Baths.
 These main components are often the most costly items to replace but by improving energy efficiency, aesthetics and function, the homeowner will see the highest improvement in value.
 Once these areas are up-to-date and efficient turn your attention to cosmetics.

 Appraisal Associates will call you to schedule an appointment time.
 It is best to have any pets secured.
 Even the most loving dogs can become scared, confused and intimidated by an appraiser’s laser measuring device, tape measure or camera.
-For the safety of the appraiser, and to avoid liability, it is best to have contain or remove pets for the duration of the inspection.
+For the safety of the appraiser, and to avoid liability, it is best to contain or remove pets for the duration of the inspection.
 Inspections can last from 30 to 60 minutes depending on the property.
 On site time is generally 30-45 minutes, longer for complex properties, hobby farms etc. The Appraiser will measure the exterior of the home and any outbuildings on the property.
 It is important that the Appraiser is given access to all buildings on the property as most clients require interior and exterior photos of any structure that contributes to the value.
 Once the appraiser has measured and observed the buildings they will then view the interior of the home.
 At the conclusion of the observation, the appraiser may ask several questions including the age of the main components and ask for a description of any home improvements.
 Having a list of improvements ready for the appraiser is always welcomed and helpful.

 An appraisal is based on a specific date and for a specific client which is identified in each report.
 If a lender orders an appraisal for a lending decision, the lender is the client.
 Homeowners, at times, will call the Appraiser directly to discuss results of an appraisal.
 Some homeowners will become upset when told the restrictions prohibiting an Appraiser from discussing the results from an assignment.
 The engaging client can only answer questions regarding an appraisal, unless the Appraiser has direct permission to discuss the results.